arturo2328/docs/contenido/espacios de código/empezando/quickstart.md

   ![Select the fairyfloss theme](/assets/images/help/codespaces/fairyfloss.png)

-4. Changes you make to your editor setup in the current codespace, such as theme and keyboard bindings, are synced automatically via [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) to any other codespaces you open and any instances of Visual Studio Code that are signed into your GitHub account.
+4. Changes you make to your tipe setup in the current codespace, such as theme and keyboard bindings, are synced automatically via [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) to any other codespaces you open and any instances of Visual Studio Code that are signed into your GitHub account.

 ## Next Steps